Maidstone Grammar School for Girls: Buildings

+On the north side of the school, there is a building that houses too music rooms, used for both music classes and rehearsal for the school’s chamber choir.
+There are also additional, smaller rehearsal rooms that students can book out for music exam practice or rehearsals for performances such as house arts, music showcases, or performing arts showcases.

-There is a sports hall called the Molly Tipples Sports Hall, named after the late Chairman of Governors.
+There is a sports hall called the Molly Tipples Sports Hall, named after the late Chairman of Governors, which held its formal opening on April 11th 2016.
 In 2015, further planning permission was granted to build the replacement sports hall.
 The hall contains a large multi-use games area, equipped with retractable basketball hoops and a sound system.
 On the upper floor of the building there are two dance studios, which have now been temporarily fitted to be used as changing rooms.
 A request for planning permission to extend the sports hall was placed in May 2019.
 The planning permission was granted in October 2019.
 The extension would add additional changing facilities, as well as showers and one additional classroom.

-In January 2026, a new building is expected to be completed called the Helen Keen building.
-This 3 storey building will include history, music and biology departments - mainly to replace the falling apart T block, which is structurally unstable in some parts due to being installed in the 1950s and being a "temporary" block.
+In January 2026, a new building was completed and opened to staff and students called the Helen Keen building.
+This 3 storey building will include history, music and biology departments, as well as a being the hub for a future visitor centre.
+This visit centre will be for the public to visit and tour the previously mentioned air raid centres located on school grounds.
+The Helen Keen building was constructed mainly to replace the falling apart T block, which is structurally unstable in some parts due to being installed in the 1950s and being a "temporary" block, that currently hosts lab rooms primarily for biology classes.
 The name of the building is attributed to Helen Keen, an art teacher who documented the school through World War Two through art.
-The building will also house a visitor centre, offices and a PE storage.
+The building will also house a visitor centre for the school’s WW2 shelters, offices and a PE storage.

-RAG Week

-RAG Week, standing for raising and giving, is a weeklong charity event which runs annually in the last week before the Christmas term.
-The event has become tradition at the school, running for over 50 years.
-The school often raises over £4,000 each year.
-Each day throughout the week has a separate theme and lunch time performance, organised and selected by the head students for that year.
-The lunch time performances often involve large portions of the staff faculty.
-These performances often follow a similar format each year; a pantomime, a television based re-enactment, a video section and a musical performance.
-All proceeds raised are split, with half going to the school’s partner school, The Himalaya Milan Secondary School, and the other half split further again then given to one local charity and one national charity.